 Rezi

-These are how our standard resume templates look:
+Here's how our standard templates look:

 Jobscan